 You may find it more convenient to try an ACV wrap.
 Wet wrap therapy can relieve especially intense eczema flare-ups and the accompanying painful, itchy skin.
-It can rehydrate and calm the skin and even help improve the relief from topical medications.
+This strategy can rehydrate and calm the skin and even help improve the relief from topical medications.

-Starting by mixing 1 cup of warm water with 1 tablespoon of ACV.
+Start by mixing 1 cup of warm water with 1 tablespoon of ACV.
 Soak clean cotton strips or gauze in the solution and apply them to your irritated skin areas.
 Leave them on your skin for about three hours or overnight.
-It helps to keep the wet dressing in place by wrapping it with dry cotton fabric.
-Remoisten the wraps with more of the ACV solution to be sure the wraps don’t dry out.
+To help keep the wet dressing in place, wrap it with dry cotton fabric.
+Remoisten the wraps with more of the ACV solution to be sure they don’t dry out.

-ACV can have side effects in some people — especially when used excessively.
+ACV can produce side effects in some people, especially when used excessively.

-Take care not to overuse ACV on your skin, because it may cause chemical burns if applied too frequently.
+Take care not to overuse ACV on your skin because it may cause chemical burns if applied too frequently.
 Stop using ACV if you have any burning sensation.
-Never use it on an open wound or sore or skin infection.
-If you see red streaks, pus, or yellow scabs on your skin, report the symptoms to your doctor right away.
+Never use it on an open wound, a sore, or a skin infection.
+If you see red streaks, pus, or yellow scabs on your skin, report the symptoms to your dermatology provider right away.

-ACV may help calm and soothe your irritated skin.
-It’s important to remember that eczema is different for everyone.
+ACV may help calm and soothe your irritated skin, but remember that eczema is different for everyone.
 People have different eczema triggers, and what helps one person may not help you.
-Although ACV will not modulate the overactive immune system that causes eczema, it may help relieve the symptoms.
+Although ACV will not balance the overactive immune system that causes eczema, it may help relieve the symptoms.

 Some people may experience mild relief from ACV baths, soaks, or wraps.
 Be sure a dermatologist says it’s OK to use ACV and assures you it won’t cause problems with the medications you take.

 Have you tried apple cider vinegar for eczema?
+What was your experience?
 Share your experience in the comments below or by posting on MyEczemaTeam.